gunrhx/Final-R-Project/README.md

 ### Hypothesys
 - I hypothesize that gaming more hours will be associated with higher anxiety, but that the effect will be attenuated or reversed when playing singleplayer, in comparison to multiplayer.
 - I also hypothesize that within singleplayer gamers, gaming more would be associated with a decreased anxiety debilitating effect, since it should have a calming effect to help against anxiety.
-Importantly, it needs to be said that no causality can be inferred from this research analysis, since only correlations of a survey are at hand.
+- Importantly, it needs to be said that no causality can be inferred from this research analysis, since only correlations of a survey are at hand.

 ## Data Processing and Data Filtering Notes
-### Required Packeges
+### Required Packages
 To run my analysis on your own and view the non-attached graphs, you will need Rstudio or another program that runs R, and the following packages:
 1. ggplot2
+2. ggpubr
-2. dplyr
+3. dplyr
-3. patchwork
+4. patchwork
-4. pROC
+5. pROC
-5. stringr
+6. stringr
 If you don't have any of these, you can run the following command in Rstudio to install them:
 ```r
 install.packages('name_of_package')